Union County Jail, FL

 Yes.
 Anyone visiting the facility is subject to search pursuant to Florida State Statute.

 Yes.
-Union County Jail participates in automatic victim notification through the V.I.N.E.S. network for offender release notifications.
+Union County Jail participates in automatic victim notification through the V.I.N.E.S. network and notifies registered users when an offender is released.

-CommunicationHow can I have documents served related to someone at Union County Jail?
+CommunicationHow do I have legal documents served at Union County Jail?

-CommunicationWhat communication methods are commonly available at Florida county jails?
+CommunicationWhat communication methods are typically available for contacting someone in a Florida county jail?

 CommunicationMore Guides